 Instagram has recently posted a guide about how its algorithms work.
 This information will help you increase the visibility of your publications.

 You must first focus on the quality of your content.
 If people like what they see, they will react somehow.
 Any like, comment or share will show the actual engagement rate.
 Still, what would make people do this?

 It is said that video content engages users much better than photos and texts.
 The statement is quite reasonable once you think of it.
 There’s something new each second, driving more attention with every moment.
-Even a simple slideshow made with a free video merger would generate bigger engagement.
+Even a simple slideshow made with a free video merger tool would generate bigger engagement.

 As the publisher, you need to know the pains of your target audience.
 This includes topics that interest them, the style they prefer, and multiple other ideas that show what could strike an emotion.
-The simplest way is asking people questions or sharing viral information.
+The simplest way is by asking people questions or sharing viral information.
 Yet, it all depends on the area you work in.

 3. Nothing special about the profile